KshitijKardle/CommerceCraft/README.md

 5. Commit your changes and push them to your forked repository.
 6. Submit a pull request, clearly describing the changes you have made.

-## License

-released under the [MIT License](LICENSE).
-Feel free to use, modify, and distribute it as per the terms of the license.

-Feel free to explore, contribute, and customize this according to your needs!

 ## App Preview
 ![Peek 2022-01-09 19-15](https://user-images.githubusercontent.com/71011395/148689722-6ceacc8f-81b7-48e0-a258-9d4e543d1e7c.gif)